truonghoangnguyen/nikaya2/docs/.scripts/nm-p1/043-br-the-greater-series-of-questions-and-answers.md

 [294] 13.
 "Friend, how many conditions are there for the arising of right view?"

 "Friend, there are two conditions for the arising of right view: the voice of another and wise attention.
-These are the two conditions for the arising of right view." ${ }^{\prime 440}$
+These are the two conditions for the arising of right view." [^440]

 14. "Friend, by how many factors is right view assisted when it has deliverance of mind for its fruit, deliverance of mind for its fruit and benefit, when it has deliverance by wisdom for its fruit, deliverance by wisdom for its fruit and benefit?"

 "Friend, right view is assisted by five factors when it has deliverance of mind for its fruit, deliverance of mind for its fruit and benefit, when it has deliverance by wisdom for its fruit, deliverance by wisdom for its fruit and benefit.
 Here, friend, right view is assisted by virtue, learning, discussion, serenity, and insight.
-Right view assisted by these five factors has deliverance of mind for its fruit, deliverance of mind for its fruit and benefit; it has deliverance by wisdom for its fruit, deliverance by wisdom for its fruit and benefit." ${ }^{\prime 441}$
+Right view assisted by these five factors has deliverance of mind for its fruit, deliverance of mind for its fruit and benefit; it has deliverance by wisdom for its fruit, deliverance by wisdom for its fruit and benefit." [^441]

 (BEING)